oskarrough/slaytheweb/README.md

 All actions are enqueued and dequeued using an "action manager".
 This allows us to keep track of the history, undo things and control the flow of the game.

 Run `enqueue(action)` to add to the list.
-Run `dequeue()` to update the state.
+Run `dequeue()` to update the state with the oldest action.

 ### Cards

 You have a deck of cards.
-Cards have different energy cost, do different things by triggering game actions.
+Cards have different energy cost and can trigger game actions.

 Cards start in the "draw pile".
 From there they are drawn to the "hand" and finally, once played, to the "discard pile".
 Once the draw pile is empty, the discard pile is reshuffled into the draw pile.

 ### Dungeon

 Every game starts in a dungeon.
 A dungeon has a path of rooms.
-There are different types of rooms: Monster, Campfire and Merchant.
+There are different types of rooms: Monster and Campfire.
+One day there'll be more like Merchant and Treasure or a "random" room.

 ## Links